 Think about the image area – the physical size of that sensor.
-The image that pops out the back of that medium-format lens needs to be much larger than the image that pops out of the back of that MFT lens to ensure sensor coverage.
+The image that pops out the back of that medium-format lens needs to be much larger than the image that pops out of that MFT lens to ensure sensor coverage.

-This requires a larger rear element, which requires larger glass, which requires a larger diameter lens barrel.
-These are all going to contribute to increases in size, weight, and cost.
+This requires a larger rear element, which requires larger glass and a larger diameter lens barrel.
+These will all contribute to increases in size, weight, and cost.

-The actual physical length of the lens, while somewhat related to focal length, has more to do with optical design and the number & type of glass elements included in the lens.
-Some 50mm lenses are much longer than other 50mm lenses, just based on what the engineers decided to include to optimize sharpness and handle optical characteristics.
+While somewhat related to focal length, the actual physical length of the lens has more to do with optical design and the number & type of glass elements included in the lens.
+Some 50mm lenses are much longer than other 50mm lenses, based on what the engineers decided to include to optimize sharpness and handle optical characteristics.

 Aperture is related to focal length

 The f-number that you adjust on your lens, like f/2, f/4, or f/11, refers to how much light the lens can gather.
 This is actually a ratio where the light-gathering capability is equal to the focal length divided by the diameter of the aperture opening.